-Turn-around Time: 1 to 2 working days.
-Positive results are telephoned to the submitter.
+Turnaround Time: 1-2 working days.
+Positive results are communicated to the submitter by telephone.

 NOTE: Nucleic acid amplification testing (NAAT) is recommended on specimens of patients highly suspected or known to have TB.

 If NAAT is not ordered and an AFB smear is positive, the laboratory will contact the submitter to offer NAAT testing for M. tuberculosis complex.